-Leaving Peniche you'll ride along the south coast parallel to the ocean in most probably your toughest day on the bike.
-Pass many beaches such as Praia da Consolação, Praia do Paimogo with its old fortress and the famous Areia Branca beach.
-You'll quickly realize that this area is most infamous by its successive up and downhill sections taking you across the existing valleys and beaches of this part of the coast.
-In Praia de Porto Dinheiro take time to enjoy the dinosaurs tracks and history.
+Leaving Peniche you'll ride along the south coast parallel to the ocean on most probably your toughest day on the bike.
+Pass many beaches such as Praia da Consolação, Praia do Paimogo with its old fortress, and the famous Areia Branca beach.
+You'll quickly realize that this area is most infamous for its successive up and downhill sections taking you across the existing valleys and beaches of this part of the coast.
+In Praia de Porto Dinheiro take time to enjoy the dinosaur tracks and history.
 Climbing from that beach you'll reach the next point, the famous thermal village of Vimeiro.
 From here you pedal along a private road parallel to the Alcabrichel River.
 Next, from Praia de Porto Novo there is a bike lane that takes you to Santa Cruz.
 From Santa Cruz enjoy the cliffside roads taking you to Praia Azul.
 At this point, this track takes you inland as there are no Atlantic roads or just too much traffic at N247.
 This way you can enjoy the backroads small sierras and valley villages on your way to Praia de São Lourenço, a river mouth and cliffy beach.
-Right before Ericeira you'll spot Ribeira d’ilhas, a well known beach for surf competitions.
+Right before Ericeira, you'll spot Ribeira d’ilhas, a well-known beach for surf competitions.
 From here there is a bike lane towards Ericeira, where your hotel is located.
-After the ride take some time to walk around the village.
+After the ride takes some time to walk around the village.

 Ericeira to Sintra - distance 43km

 As the previous day, today will be quite a hilly ride thanks to the many valleys and rivers of the coast, often forcing you to go up and down to the beaches.
-Fortunately they are all worth to visit.
-Right after exiting Ericeira you will pass by the Lizandro’s river mouth and beach.
+Fortunately, they are all worth visiting.
+Right after exiting Ericeira, you will pass by Lizandro’s river mouth and beach.
 Then you'll take N247, a busy road, to tackle the first climb of the day.
 Reaching the village of Baleia, from here you turn right towards the beautiful São Julião beach and its cliffs.
-Prepare for the steep climb as you exit São Julião and head towards Magoito beach, a long sandy beach below the high cliffs and with a great view over the Roca Cape, the westernmost point of continental Europe.
-Cross the beach trail that will lead you to the top of the cliff and enjoy the trails and roads that will take you to Praia da Aguda and then to Azenhas do Mar, an old and traditional village built on the rocky cliffs, and one of the landmarks of the Sintra region.
-From here you go into the historical village of Sintra, that will be the last climbing section of the tour.
-When you reach the charming village centre of Sintra, your hotel is just a few meters away from it.
-Take the rest of the day to visit and explore the village history and it’s landmarks, its well worth it!
+Prepare for the steep climb as you exit São Julião and head towards Magoito beach, a long sandy beach below the high cliffs with a great view over the Roca Cape, the westernmost point of continental Europe.
+Cross the beach trail that will lead you to the top of the cliff and enjoy the trails and roads that will take you to Praia da Aguda and then Azenhas do Mar, an old and traditional village built on the rocky cliffs, and one of the landmarks of the Sintra region.
+From here you go into the historical village of Sintra, which will be the last climbing section of the tour.
+When you reach the charming village center of Sintra, your hotel is just a few meters away from it.
+Take the rest of the day to visit and explore the village's history and its landmarks, it's well worth it!

 Sintra to Lisbon - distance 67km